rohithah/logic-apps-samples/README.md

 * You can use the __build-and-deploy-logic-app-vnet__ action from actions tab to deploy the FE Logic app.
 You need to use the app name fro LogicAppFE app from your parameters file.

 ## Deploying the Logic App BE ##
-* Given the LogicAppBE is locked down behind a vNet, we cannot use the same action we use for LogicAppFE for deploying the LogicAppBE.
-We use the Deployment center [integration with GitHub](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment "Continuous deployment for Logic Apps preview") to have the azure pull the app and the deploy to our app which is inside the vNet.
+* Given the LogicAppBE is locked down behind a vNet, You cannot use the same action you used for LogicAppFE for deploying the LogicAppBE.
+We can use the Deployment center [integration with GitHub](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment "Continuous deployment for Logic Apps preview") to have the azure pull the app and the deploy to our app which is inside the vNet.

 ## Configuring the LogicAppFE to call Logic App BE ##
 There is one last step before our two apps are fully integrated.
 Get the callback url from the RequestHandler workflow from the LogicAppBE and set it as the value for __backendCallbackUrl__ in the LogicAppFE configurations.
 This completes setting up our application and we can invoke Gateway workflow in LogicAppFE with a public endpoint to call into the RequestHandler workflow in LogicAppBE which is completely locked down inside the vNet.